 Seriously what the hell is this about?
 It usually happens in Rookie or D License races but you’ll see it in A races too.
 When the field grids up there are always guy just redlining their cars in neutral.
 It makes absolutely zero sense, yep motor works dude, still going?
 Alright, keep making sure it’s running.

 These are also the over aggressive tire warming guys, I have a venn-diagram that proves it.

 iRacing is full of Helio Castroneves’.
-Just guys running you down on corner entry for no reason, squeezing you on the straights when you get a run, mirror driving like a mother fucker.
+Just guys running you down on corner entry for no reason, squeezing you on the straights when you get a run, mirror driving like a champ.
 Then you have the guys who will just send it in to the turn presumably while yelling “SLIDE JOB” even though there’s no way it’s going to stick.
 After they do all this they’ll then key up the mic to tell you how stupid you are.
 Those guys only make up 10% of the platform and you’ll want to send them any chance you get.
 But don’t because SR.

 In every race, there is a guy who will talk the entire race.
 Non-stop and about nothing.
 Usually, it’s an older southern guy, but sometimes it’s a lonely 25-year old.
 Nevertheless, someone will be talking the entire time.
 He’ll want to know where the leaders are, what lap we’re on and he’s constantly checking other cars for damage.

 Honorable mention: the guy who clears anyone that passes him.

 For most of us with full-time jobs and lives outside of the internet, Fixed Series races are what we enter.
 Meaning everyone runs the same setup.
 But the minute you hop into an “open” race everyone in that race is an engineer and they all have the best setup.
 Their setup is so good it could be raced on Sunday according to them.
 Listen, you can find free setups online.
 If you want to do an open race and don’t have hours to work on the setup just do that.